-Retaining the millage rate at the 2013 rate of 5.2 mills is critical.
 FY 14/15 will see a decrease in budgeted revenues for building permits of over \$2.1M.
 During last year's June 27, 2013 budget session, the use of fund balance (reserves) was clearly stated as the financial strategy going forward to deal with the loss of building permit revenue which had been budgeted over the last three fiscal years.
-(See additional information on use of reserves on Page 7 of this message).
+(See additional information on use of reserves on Page vii of this message).

-Fortunately, the Town has experienced a significant increase in assessed value of 17.6% which will provide revenue to partially offset the loss of building permit revenue.
-By keeping the 2014 millage rate the same as 2013 (5.2 mills), the revenue from the ad valorem tax will provide revenues to replace approximately 50% of the reduction in building permit revenue.
+Fortunately, the Town has experienced a significant increase in assessed value of 16.85% which will provide revenue to partially offset the loss of building permit revenue.
+By adopting the 2014 millage rate of 5.0293 mills, the revenue from the ad valorem tax will assist in the replacement of revenues of approximately 37% of the reduction in building permit revenue.